harmdwtuks/COS730/README.md

 Update the Web.config file of the database layer with the new database connection string (with the detials of the instance that you just created)

 To gain access as the first user, open the application (interaction layer/front end) using a web-browser and performing a forgot password action to receive a link to reset your password.
-(The emails cridentials to sent the email will have to be specified in the UserManagerMS Web.Config file - defaults for the account has not been created yet.)
+(The email's cridentials used to send the email will have to be specified in the UserManagerMS Web.Config file - defaults for the account has not been created yet.)

-Now log in and enjoy ising the system!
+Now log in and enjoy using the system!

 <h3>Steps to Develop <i>CoachIt</i></h3>